dogweather/forkful/content/en/arduino/good-coding-practices/organizing-code-into-functions.md

 weight: 18
 ---

-## What & Why?
-Organizing code into functions means breaking up your code into reusable chunks, each chunk doing a specific job.
-Programmers do it to make code easier to read, debug, and reuse.
-It's like sorting Legos into bins - it saves you from rummaging through a chaotic pile every time you want to build something.

 ## How to:
 Imagine you want to blink an LED.
 Without functions, your `loop` is a messy jumble.
 With functions, it's neat.
 Here's how: